 A Brody Weekend in Budapest

 Start at Brody House (only 30 minutes from the airport in a taxi) and in Hungarian tradition, kick off with a rosé spritz from the honesty bar.
-Walk to Boutiq’ Bar (1061, Paulay Ede utca 5) for bespoke cocktails—one sip and newcomers will lose preconceptions about Budapest.
+Walk to Boutiq’ Bar (1061, Paulay Ede utca 5) for bespoke cocktails—one sip and newcomers will lose preconceptions about travelling to Budapest.
 Head to Brody Studios, for a bite in the covered courtyard: all dishes are local, seasonal and delicious whether vegetarian or a meat lover.
 End up in the Seventh District at a ruin pub.
 Szimpla Kert (1075, Kazinczy utca 14) is the original ramshackle boozer; it’s touristy but it’s fun and crumbly even if the quality of the drinks isn’t the best.

 Overindulged?
 Detox at a thermal bath such as 1550-built but thoroughly modernised, Rudas Baths for a dose of sulphur.
 Klassz (1061, Andrássy út 41) is great for a light lunch of modern Hungarian cuisine at this wine-society-owned bistro.
 See if there are tickets for the ballet at the Opera House—it’s super affordable compared with the Royal Opera Houses and la Scalas and the creative director is not afraid of experimenting.
 Check out the Castle District via one of the bridges over the Danube.
 Café Pierrot (1014, Fortuna utca 14) is a charmer.
 Stroll around the old town which is especially atmospheric at night.